The 20 Best Familial Pancreatic Cancer Doctors Near Me in District of Columbia, US

 English

 Marie Kate Gurka, M.D., is a radiation oncologist in the Department of Radiation Oncology at the Johns Hopkins Kimmel Cancer Center at Sibley Memorial Hospital and a clinical associate in the Department of Radiation Oncology at The Johns Hopkins Hospital.
 Dr. Gurka has expertise in radiation treatment for breast cancer and gynecologic cancers.
 Dr. Gurka earned her medical degree from Virginia Commonwealth University and completed a residency in radiation oncology at Georgetown University Hospital.
 She previously served as an instructor in the Department of Radiation Oncology at University of Louisville and has conducted both clinical and basic science research.
 Her work has been recognized by the American Society for Radiation Oncology (ASTRO), and the American Society of Clinical Oncology (ASCO), and it has been cited in various lectures, research articles, and textbooks.
 Washingtonian Magazine and Bethesda Magazine have repeatedly named Dr. Gurka a Top Doctor.
 Selected Publications Oermann EK, Bhandari R, Chen V, Lebec G, Gurka M, Lei S, Chen L, Suy, S, Azumi N, Berkowitz F, Kalhorn C, McGrail K, Collins BT, Jean W, Collins SP.
 Five Fraction Image-Guided Radiosurgery for Primary and Recurrent Meningiomas.
 Frontiers in Radiation Oncology.
 2013; 3: 213.
 Gurka MK, Collins SP, Slack R, Tse G, Charabaty A, Ley L, Berzcel L, Lei S, Suy S, Haddad N, Jha R, Johnson CD, Jackson P, Marshall JL, Pishvaian MJ.
 Stereotactic Body Radiation Therapy with Concurrent Full-Dose Gemcitabine for Locally Advanced Pancreatic Cancer: A Pilot Trial Demonstrating Safety.
 Radiation Oncology.
 2013; 8: 44.
 Gurka MK, Kim C , Carroll J, Charabaty A, Haddad M, Jackson P, Collins SP, Marshall J, Pishvaian MK, Unger KR.
 Stereotactic Body Radiation Therapy (SBRT) combined with chemotherapy for unresected pancreatic adenocarcinoma.
 American Journal of Clinical Oncology.
 2014; 152-157.
 Gurka MK, Horne ZD, Ju A, Chen L, Lei S, Batipps GP, Kowalczyk K, Bandi G, Pahira J, McGeagh KG, Collins BT, Krishnan P, Suy S, Dritschilo A, Lynch JH, Collins SP.
 Hematuria Following Stereotactic Body Radiation Therapy (SBRT) for Clinically Localized Prostate Cancer.
 Radiation Oncology.
 2015; 10:44.
 Gurka MK, Pender D, Chuong P, Fouts B, Sebelov A, McNally M, Mezera M, Woo SY, McNally R. Identification of pancreatic tumors in vivo with ligand-targeted, pH responsive mesoporous silica nanoparticles by multispectral optoacoustic tomography.
 Journal of Controlled Release.
 2016; 231:60-67.
 Dr. Gurka is rated as an Experienced provider by MediFind in the treatment of Familial Pancreatic Cancer.
-Her top areas of expertise are Breast Cancer, Intraductal Papilloma, Gliomatosis Cerebri, and Marginal Zone Lymphoma (MZL).
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Breast Cancer, Intraductal Papilloma, Gliomatosis Cerebri, and Marginal Zone Lymphoma (MZL).
+Dr. Gurka is board certified in American Board Of Radiology.

 What is the definition of Familial Pancreatic Cancer?